 (Conclusion text)

 Millennials are already making an indelible imprint on the nation as evident from the tremendous publicity they receive and the consumer base they represent.
-Yet their most lasting legacy is yet to be determined, based partly on how successfully they serve as a social, economic, and political bridge to chronologically successive racially diverse generations.
+Yet, the most consequential characteristic embodied by the members of this unique generation,,as the country evolves demographically, is their racial and ethnic diversity.

 Despite coming of age in the midst of the Great Recession and the subsequent housing market crash, the racially and ethnically diverse millennial generation tends to be optimistic about the future.
 Amidst signs that the employment situation is improving, and indications that housing affordability is reviving, a majority of millennials say that they want to get married, have children, and purchase a home.
 Specifically, Hispanic, Asian, and black millennials are more likely than whites to say that they will do better financially than their parents and that the life of their generation will be better than that of their parents.